jaredhanson/oauth2orize-acdc/.github/PULL_REQUEST_TEMPLATE.md

 #### Are you implementing a new feature?

-Requests for new features should first be discussed on the discussion forum <https://github.com/jaredhanson/oauth2orize-discuss>.
+Requests for new features should first be discussed on the [discussion forum](https://github.com/jaredhanson/oauth2orize-discuss).
 This allows the community to gather feedback and assess whether or not there is an existing way to achieve the desired functionality.